Kurumi-AL/tasks-and-rewards-app/README.md

 ## General info

-I created this app to learn React.js and Firebase outside school, and I also wanted something to motivate me and my husband to workout more.
+I created this app to learn React.js and Firebase outside of school.
+I also wanted something to motivate my husband and I to workout more.
-I followed Mastering React program taught by [Code with Mosh](https://codewithmosh.com/) to learn React.js.
+I followed the Mastering React program taught by [Code with Mosh](https://codewithmosh.com/) to learn React.js.
 ![Code with Mosh Certificate](./img/certificate-of-completion-for-mastering-react.png)

 ## Technologies

 - React.js
 - Firebase (Firestore Database, Authentication)
-- Bootstrap (react-bootstrap, bootstrap)
+- JavaScript
 - HTML
 - CSS
+- Bootstrap (react-bootstrap, bootstrap)

 ## Setup

-In the project directly, you can runs the app in the development mode with: `npm start`
+In the project, you can run the app in development mode with: `npm start`
 Please open [http://localhost:3000](http://localhost:3000) to view it in your browser.